By: Greg Brian

 Your liquid oils will be olive oil, sunflower oil, and castor oil.
 Add one teaspoon of honey to the mix.

 Some people also add one tablespoon of oatmeal as an option.
-Once made, you have a unique soap that gives you double protection from aging and bacteria thanks to the natural goodness of honey and beeswax.
+Once made, you have a unique soap that gives you double protection from aging and bacteria thanks to the health benefits of honey and beeswax.

 Honey Lemon Soap